rob550-docs/rob550-docs.github.io/docs/botlab/setup-guide/mbot-system-setup.md

     mbot_tty
     ```
     If you do not see the 2 outputs above, unplug the USB which connect Jetson and Pico, then plug back in.

-    To make the command easier to use, run the following:
-    ```bash
-    # add alias to shell file
-    $ echo "alias start-minicom='minicom -D /dev/mbot_tty -b 115200'" >> ~/.bashrc
-    $ source ~/.bashrc
-    # Now you can use the minicom by just entering `start-minicom` in the terminal
-    $ start-minicom
-    ```
-3. To exit Minicom, press `CTRL-A` to get to command mode, then press `X` to quit.
+- To exit Minicom, press `CTRL-A` to get to command mode, then press `X` to quit.

-{: .note}
-When you're working on calibrating the MBot and flashing the firmware, it's suggested to have a second terminal open to run the minicom, in case you run into any errors.
+**Successful Firmware Flashing:** After flashing the firmware successfully, Minicom will display your encoder counts, IMU values, and more.
+Manually turning the wheel will update the encoder counts in the Minicom terminal.

+**Unsuccessful Firmware Flashing:** If the firmware doesn't flash correctly, repeat the calibration and firmware flashing steps.
+Open a second terminal window with Minicom to monitor its outputs for troubleshooting.

 ### Install the rest of the MBot Code